smthemex/ComfyUI_HiDiffusion_Pro/README.md

 --Support acceleration Unet for SDXL lighting, Hyper, LCM, and DMD2.
 It is recommended to increase the number of steps appropriately;
 --Based on official updates, adding support for Lora requires filling in keywords;
 --Add skip and remove other parameters that are not significant;
---Supports all SDXL controllnet models (only supports diffuser loading mode for configuring config files);
---You can modify the model.yaml file and add other models that may support SDXL "diffusion models" or "controllnet" or SDXL "unet" models;

 1.Installation